 Rimonim seeks to build and strengthen Jewish solidarity with indigenous struggles, and to do so thoughtfully and respectfully, not only by sharing financial resources, but by learning the specific indigenous histories of the places where we live, building relationships with indigenous led organizations and projects, and doing the spiritual-emotional work of grieving our own lost lands, so we can be fully present as allies.

 We also need to recognize and support the presence of indigenous Jews in our communities through explicit acknowledgement (including recognizing that many Latinx Jews are indigenous) and make sure Indigenous Jews are visible, heard and in leadership.
 There are numerous indigenous organizations and land projects we can get involved with and frontline communities facing serious threats, whose backs we need to get.

 Right now, Pine Ridge Reservation is experiencing severe climate change impact combined with 75% unemployment and drastic cuts in federal funding.
 The Houma Nation in south Louisiana faces massive land loss to coastal erosion.
 Native Hawai'ians are protesting the construction of a massive telescope on sacred lands at Mauna Kea and many have been arrested.
 The Sogorea Te Land Trust, led by urban indigenous women in Oakland, California is facilitating the return of Chochenyo and Karkin Ohlone lands to indigenous stewardship and asking settlers to pay the voluntary Shuumi land tax to support it.
 (My synagogue does.)

-This year Sukkot, a holiday that's all about our relationships to the earth, its gifts and our homes upon it, coincides with Indigenous People's Day, and Rimonim is working with Tzedek Chicago to create a celebration that braids together our Jewish ties to land with indigenous sovereignty.
+This year Sukkot, a holiday that's all about our relationships to the earth, its gifts and our homes upon it, coincides with Indigenous People's Day, and Rimonim is working with Tzedek Chicago and Chi-Nations Youth Council to create a celebration that braids together our Jewish ties to land with indigenous sovereignty.